-Just past Highway 299 in Redding, California, the Buenaventura Trail starts out at Buenaventura Boulevard, across Sunflower Drive, and all the way to the Sacramento River and back.
+Just past Highway 299 in Redding, California, the Buenaventura Trail starts out at Buenaventura Boulevard, across Sunflower Drive, and goes all the way to the Sacramento River and back.
 Most of the trail is crushed gravel, which is good on your pooch’s paws and your own feet as well.
 You can park on Sunflower Drive or at Tops Market, where it is free.

 In the first several hundred feet, you and your pupper will be on a paved path as you make your way across a small bridge over Jenny Creek where you can see lots of pawfectly beautiful wildflowers.
 This is the first of 10 small bridges that you will pass over as the path winds over and around Jenny Creek, Gold Run Creek, and other small tributaries.
 When you reach Sunflower Drive, a bit further down the trail, the road turns to gravel and continues that way for the remainder of the hike.